 The Executive Office

-The Executive Office emerged as part of Professor Gerald Holton’s drive to establish an endowment for the History of Science Society.
+The Executive Office emerged as part of former HSS President Gerald Holton’s drive to establish an endowment for the History of Science Society.
 Professor Holton of Harvard University, with the active assistance of then-HSS President William Coleman, was well aware that foundations and philanthropic agencies do not look favorably upon organizations that lack permanent governing and institutionalized structures.
 His plan was realized when Professor Michael Sokal of Worcester Polytechnic Institute was elected to the new position of Executive Secretary in 1988.
 From that time through 1992, Professor Sokal threw himself selflessly and tirelessly into the task of organizing and centralizing the operations of the Society.

 His successor, Professor Keith R. Benson of the University of Washington, was elected in 1993 for a five-year term.
 Operations for the Executive Office moved to Seattle with the beginning of Professor Benson’s tenure.
 Under his direction many exciting initiatives, such as the Sponsor-A-Scholar Program, were begun.
 In 1998, the Society hired its first Executive Director, Robert Jay Malone.
-The new director assumed many of the responsibilities that had been so ably shouldered by Keith Benson.
+The new director assumed many of the responsibilities that had been so ably shouldered by Benson.
 The position of Executive Secretary was subsequently changed to “Secretary” and Professor Benson generously agreed to a two-year term in this new position, serving until 12/31/00.
-He was succeeded by Professor Margaret J. Osler of the University of Calgary in 2001 and then Marsha Richmond in 2010.
+He was succeeded by Professor Margaret J. Osler of the University of Calgary in 2001, by Marsha Richmond in 2010, and by Luis Campos in 2017.
 In 2003 the Office relocated to the University of Florida in Gainesville.
 In 2008, due to the suspension of the graduate program in the history of science at Florida, the HSS sought a new home for the Executive Office, which resulted in the office’s removal to the University of Notre Dame in 2010.
 The HSS is grateful to Notre Dame for its generous support.

-The office is extremely busy.
-In addition to handling the on-going activities of HSS committees, the office routinely handles myriad requests for information, ranging from queries about joining HSS to information about science in the Islamic world.
-The office coordinates numerous activities throughout the year, including the “Sponsor-A-Scholar” project; travel grants and reservations; handling the registration for the annual Society meeting and the preparation of the program; prizes; and serving as the home for Society publications, including a variety of guides and reference materials.
+A small staff oversees the Society’s administrative needs.
+The Executive Director is joined by a full-time information manager, by part time graduate and undergraduate student assistants, and, in 2014, by a Director of Media and Engagement, a position ably handled by Dr. Jessica Baron.
+All assist Dr. Malone with the daily tasks of running a dynamic organization.
+In addition to handling the on-going activities revolving around governance, the office routinely answers myriad requests, ranging from queries about joining HSS to information about science in the Islamic world.
+The Office coordinates numerous activities throughout the year, including the “Sponsor-A-Scholar” project; National Science Foundation travel grants for 8 sister societies; organizing the annual Society meeting and the preparation of the program; prizes; and serving as the home for Society publications, including a variety of guides and reference materials.

-For additional information about HSS or the Executive Office, please call 574.631.1194 during regular business hours, Eastern Time or write to us via email at email@example.com.
+For additional information about HSS or the Executive Office, please call 574.631.1194 during regular business hours, Eastern Time, or write to us via email at email@example.com.